hjongt/MakeCoinGreatAgain/README.md

 This is a crypto auto-trading bot built with Python.
 It uses indicators like Double Bollinger Bands, Keltner Channel, Squeeze Momentum, ATR, RSI, FRVP, and more.
 Custom strategies are applied to automate the trading process.
+Making our prototype using Pine Script.
+Going to publish our script using Python.

 ### Features
 - Real-time data fetching